jeremiahflaga/jeremiahflaga.github.io/_posts/2023/2023-09-30-a-good-rule-when-using-AutoMapper-10da79a.md

 each other.
 While this can be useful in some rare cases, most of the time it brings you to the same point.

-And regarding the use of AutoMapper or any automapping tool, he set forward a rule on page 80 of the book.
+And regarding the use of AutoMapper or any automapping tool, he sets forward a rule on page 80 of the book.
 He says

 > **Use** auto object mapping only for Entity to output DTO mappings.
 >